ietf-wg-cellar/ebml-specification/specification.markdown

 An Unsigned Integer Element **MUST** declare a length from zero to eight octets.
 If the EBML Element is not defined to have a default value, then an Unsigned Integer Element with a zero-octet length represents an integer value of zero.

-An Unsigned Integer Element stores an integer (meaning that it can be written without a fractional component) which could be positive or zero.
+An Unsigned Integer Element stores an integer (meaning that it can be written without a fractional component) that could be positive or zero.
 Because EBML limits Unsigned Integers to 8 octets in length, an Unsigned Integer Element stores a number from 0 to 18,446,744,073,709,551,615.